MiniDigger/ForkTest/README.md

 1. Run `git commit` with the desired patch message;
 1. Run `./gradlew rebuildPaperFeaturePatches` in the root directory.

-Your commit will be converted into a patch.
+Your commit will then be converted into a feature patch, stored in `(fork-api,fork-server)/(paper-patches,minecraft-patches)/features`.

 > ❗ Please note that if you have some specific implementation detail you'd like
 > to document, you should do so in the patch message *or* in comments.

 ## Modifying larger feature patches

+If you encounter an issue while running git rebase, refer to [here](#i-tried-to-manually-modify-per-file-patches-but-i-cant-find-the-commit-I-only-have-a-noop-commit)

 One way of modifying feature patches is to reset to the patch commit and follow the instructions from the [rebase section](#resolving-rebase-conflicts).
 If you